github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/using-the-audit-log-api-for-your-enterprise.md

 ### Example 1: All events in an enterprise, for a specific date, with pagination

+You can use page-based pagination or cursor based pagination.
+For more information, see "[Traversing with Pagination](/rest/guides/traversing-with-pagination)."

+#### Example with page-based pagination

 The query below searches for audit log events created on Jan 1st, 2022 in the `avocado-corp` enterprise, and return the first page with a maximum of 100 items per page using [REST API pagination](/rest/overview/resources-in-the-rest-api#pagination):

 ```shell